 Food and Water

 Food and water bottles are not permitted in the galleries but are allowed in Russo Atrium and can be stored in the locker area during your visit.
 Water fountains are located inside the galleries on the lower level and on the second floor near the restrooms, as well as outside the Russo Atrium.

-There are restrooms available inside the galleries on the lower level and on the second floor.
-A family restroom is available outside of the Russo Atrium on the first floor.
+Restrooms are available in the museum on both the lower level and the second floor.
+An all-gender/family restroom is available on the lower level as well as outside the Russo Atrium on the first floor.
 All restrooms are accessible.
 Please view our gallery map here.